oxylabs/how-to-make-web-scraping-faster/README.md

 pip install requests
 ```

-To keep things simple, we will use regular expressions to extract the title element of the page.
+To keep things simple, we'll use regular expressions to extract the title element of the page.
 Note the `get_links` functions that loads the urls we saved in the previous step.

 ```python
 import csv